 When you’re injured at work, we know your thoughts run at a million miles an hour.
 How am I going to pay my bills?
 What if I’m never able to work again?
 Am I going to lose my house?
-What if I get fired?
+Can I get fired?

 The good news is, there are processes in place to help you, such as workers accident insurance schemes like WorkCover.